lklint/azure-workshop/Day 2/03 - Security/03 - Security - Steps.md

 We want to remove sensitive information from anything that is checked into source control.
 This includes connection strings, passwords and certificates.
 Azure Key Vault is a great place to store these.

 *Portal*: Go to the Portal and search for `Key Vault`.
 Click Add and give it a name, subscription and resource group.
+Leave the rest as default for now.

 *CLI*: `az keyvault create --name "<YourKeyVaultName>" --resource-group "<YourResourceGroupName>" --location "North Europe"`

 Now, add the Cosmos DB production primary key as a secret in the key vault.
 Use either the Portal or CLI.

-*CLI*: az keyvault secret set --vault-name "ndcOsloKeyVault" --name "CosmosDBConnection" --value "<Cosmos Primary Key>"
+*CLI*: az keyvault secret set --vault-name "ndcLondonKeyVault" --name "CosmosDBConnection" --value "<Cosmos Primary Key>"

 Make a note of this secret for later.

+## Connect To Key Vault

+Create a service principal for authentication to your Key Vault.

+Use the Azure CLI: `az ad sp create-for-rbac -n "http://ndcPrincipal" --sdk-auth`.
+This will return a bunch of key/value pairs.
+Make a note of these.

+Run the following command to let the service principal access your key vault: `az keyvault set-policy -n <YourKeyVaultName> --spn <clientId-of-your-service-principal> --secret-permissions delete get list set --key-permissions create decrypt delete encrypt get list unwrapKey wrapKey`

-## Register an application with Azure Active Directory
+## Create Azure App Configuration

-We will register a new application in Azure AD which can then be granted access to the Key Vault we created using an access policy.

-From the Azure portal, navigate to Azure Active Directory and open up the App Registrations blade.
-Click on New application registration and fill in the defaults.

-Make sure to select Web app / API as the application type but you can enter whatever URL you like at this point.
-Take note of the Application ID as this is needed later when configuring ASP.NET.

-We also need to create a Key to use for the Azure AD Applicatoin.
-Click on Keys and enter in a Description and Expiry setting for a new password.
-The Value will be displayed when you press Save.
-Copy the value so that you can use it later.

-## Authorize the application to access your KeyVault resource

-Now that we’ve got an App registered, we are going to grant it access to the KeyVault we created earlier.
-Head back to the KeyVault and click on Access Policies.
-Then click Add new.

-Search for the App and set it as the principal for the access policy, and grant it access to the Get, List, and Set secret permissions.

-Click OK and save the new access policy configuration.
+Azure App Configuration provides a service to centrally manage application settings and feature flags.
+Use it here to store the Key Vault secret reference.

+In the Azure Portal, create a new resource and search for `App Configuration`.
+Create a new instance and set the following values.

+* Resource Name: globally unique name.
+* Subscription: your subscription.
+* Resource Group: NDCLondonRG
+* Location: North Europe

+Once create make a note of the primary read-only key in `Settings > Access Keys`.
+You'll use this connection string to configure your application to communicate with the App Configuration store that you created.

+Select **Configuration Explorer**.
+Select **+ Create** > **Key vault reference**, and then specify the following values:

+- **Key**: Select **NDCApp:Settings:KeyVaultMessage**.
+- **Label**: Leave this value blank.
+- **Subscription**, **Resource group**, and **Key vault**: Enter the values corresponding to those in the key vault you created in the previous section.
+- **Secret**: Select the secret named **CosmosDBConnection** that you created in the previous section.

+Click **Apply**.

 ## Update Web App in Visual Studio